Ginetta Junior Championship

 The Ginetta Junior Championship is a one-make racing series based in the United Kingdom.
 From the 2010 season teams use the Ginetta G40, having previously used the Ginetta G20.

-The cars use sealed Ford Zetec 1.8-litre engines, and feature tubular steel chassis, fully integral FIA approved roll cages and fibre-glass shells which ensure safe, controlled racing.
+The cars use sealed Ford Zetec 1.8-litre engines, and feature tubular steel chassis, fully integral FIA approved roll cages and fibreglass shells.

 Race weekend

 Meetings are usually made up of two 15-minute races.
 The starting grids for the two races are determined by a 15-minute qualifying session.
 Each driver's fastest lap in this session sets their starting position for the first race, whilst their second fastest lap sets their starting position for race two.